Steel Jack Stands or Otherwise Known As “Metal Pier Supports” A Big Mistake

 How Do You Go About Replacing Steel Jack Stands?

 ways along the first and second beams.
-With one person on the outside at all times, we begin loading one of our low profile DURASKIRT™ Retrofit Carts with blocks to pull under the home.
+With one person on the outside at all times, we begin loading one of our low-profile DURASKIRT™ Retrofit Carts with blocks to pull under the home.

 This process can take up to two days depending upon the conditions of the stands and crawl area accessibility.
-Because of the danger factor and hard conditions it is difficult to find qualified companies like ours that can be trusted and will do this work both correctly and cost effectively.
+Because of the danger factor and hard conditions, it is difficult to find qualified companies like ours that can be trusted and will do this work both correctly and cost-effectively.

 How Much Can I Expect To Pay To Replace The Metal Piers for Manufactured Homes Under My Home?

 However, we do recommend these systems as they proved their worth in 1989 when California’s magnitude 6.9 earthquake known as the San Francisco World Series, and Loma Prieta Earthquake happened.
-As a result all the homes with E.R.B.S. were left in tact while 67% of the homes with metal piers for manufactured homes collapsed.
+As a result, all the homes with E.R.B.S. were left intact while 67% of the homes with metal piers for manufactured homes collapsed.

 Is An Earthquake Resistant Bracing System A Good Idea and Why?

-As we’re alluding to above, E.R.B.S. are an excellent idea.
+As we’re alluding to above, E.R.B.S. is an excellent idea.
 Surely, because they’re such a good idea and many consumers are retrofitting their existing homes today.
 Similarly, adding them to the new home setups.
 Because of their popularity at this time, it is difficult to find qualified contractors that are schooled in all the systems.

-Knowledge and understanding of these systems takes years to compile and that is why you need to hire a company like ours for peace of mind.
+Knowledge and understanding of these systems take years to compile and that is why you need to hire a company like ours for peace of mind.
 But if we cannot serve you look for a qualified manufactured home installer/contractor who understands the importance of re-leveling manufactured homes and knows what to look for in these systems and their benefits for your home.
 Then install an E.R.B.S. and be safe.